Bloomsburg University student appointed to PASSHE Board of Governors

-Nathan Conroy, a graduate of Berwick High School and a resident of Nescopeck, was recently appointed to serve on the Board of Governors.
-He is the first BU student in at least 10 years to sit on the board and he will hold the position until he graduates.
+Joshua O’Brien, a graduate of Dauphin County Area Vocational Technical School and a native of Harrisburg, was recently appointed to serve on the Board of Governors.
+He is the second BU student in two years to sit on the board and he will hold the position until he graduates.

 The process starts with an interview by one of the board members.
-The nominee’s name then works its way from the State System chancellor’s office to the Board of Governors and then to the governor for review.
-After the governor reviews the students’ qualifications, names are sent to the state Senate for a vote.
+The nominee’s name is forwarded from the State System chancellor’s office to the Board of Governors and then to the governor for review.
+After the governor reviews the student’s qualifications, the candidate’s name is sent to the state Senate for a vote.

 The Board of Governors consists of 20 members that plan and coordinate development and operation of the Pennsylvania State System of Higher Education.
 The board also appoints the chancellor and university presidents, approves new academic programs, sets tuition and coordinates and approves the annual operating budget for the State System.

 O’Brien, a BU junior majoring in political science and communication studies, has been involved with CGA since his freshman year.
 He has also been involved in the political science organizations on campus, as well as the College Republicans.